Alex-Karapetkov/MS-Power-Platform-Parking-Solution/README.md

 # Microsoft Power Platform Parking Solution
 As part of Microsoft’s Power Up Challenge, I developed a comprehensive parking management solution for Contoso High School using Power Platform.
 The project features a Dataverse data model, a model-driven app for submitting parking requests, a tablet-friendly canvas app for logging inspections, a Power Automate flow to confirm requests via email, and a Power BI report to analyze parking trends and identify unauthorized usage.
 The solution demonstrates my expertise in app development, automation, and data visualization within the Power Platform ecosystem.
+The project specification is included in this repository as a separate pdf file.
 Watch the full video walkthrough here: https://youtu.be/x3H_bk6jDF8

 # Quick Note:
 The Power BI report is included as separate .pbix file in repo that can be run in Power BI Desktop app.
-I also included the project specifications in the repo

 # Prerequisites
 Before importing and running this solution, ensure you have the following: